EthereumCommonwealth/Eth-To-Eos-swap/README.md

 The funciton is executed succesfully: https://explorer2.callisto.network/tx/0xb3d5281ca601b161dad95ed45b1874eb48395d52f92dab2c466049cf9365e08d

 Now I need to request the swap via the [request_swap](https://github.com/EthereumCommonwealth/Eth-To-Eos-swap/blob/a5e1d236ec8ba11353c951b46dddbafcb03156db/eth/eth_to_eos_swapper.sol#L56-L64) function of the CLO swap contract.
 The function accepts two arguments: `eos_address` - EOS account name which must match the linked EOS account in both CLO contract and EOS token contract; `data` - this is an optional parameter that is intended to preserve some metadata.
+It is important that I need to send CLO alongside the `request_swap` function call.
+Thus, the amount of CLO deposited into the contract will be frozen, and the linked account will receive the same amount of CLEOS tokens in exchange.

+I've called the `request_swap` function with the following arguments:

+- request_swap( dexaraniiznx, "" )

+- 500 CLO were sent with the transaction

+The function call at CLO mainnet: https://explorer2.callisto.network/tx/0xdd18a640c8c959ed236e6d2c1f8bc20808fb5355162e0d501c6ade2ab7d6cee1